Why The Legacy Of The Buffalo Is Recounted In Vastly Different Ways

-Custer’s story, of course, ends at Little Bighorn, but in the context of his story, and examined in Connell’s book, is the role of the country’s most populated mammal: the buffalo.
+Custer’s story, of course, ends in Montana at Little Bighorn.
+But in the context of his story, and examined in Connell’s book, is the role of the country’s most populated mammal at the time: the buffalo.

 The human inhabitants had vastly differing opinions on the buffalo, both revered and reviled, but Connell wisely avoids a scurrilous debate.
 Instead, he gives a fascinating glimpse, based on good research and eyewitness accounts, on what it was like to see the massive herds up close and why they were ultimately decimated.
 The reasons were just as divided as cultures.

 At first the descriptions were formidable.
 “Far and near the prairie was alive with Buffalo,” Francis Parkman, a writer, recalled after seeing the herds in 1846, “….the memory of which can quicken the pulse and stir the blood.”

 Indeed Parkman was right about the prairie being “alive” with buffalo, but unfortunately there is no exact number of how many were in existence before the Calvary arrived.
 That’s because there was no way to survey the population at the time.
 Connell doesn’t speculate either, but based on recollections like Parkman’s, others have estimated from 30 million to perhaps as much as 75 million buffalo may have roamed the plains at some point, maybe even more.

 “Like black spots dotting the distant swell,” Parkman continued, “now trampling by in ponderous columns filing in long lines, morning, noon, and night, to drink at the river – wading, plunging, and snorting in the water – climbing the muddy shores and staring with wild eyes at the passing canoes.”